 Verdict: Keep ‘CCC’ at arm’s length because Josh/Tim uses deceptive marketing tactics for tricking you into spending money on costly web hosting for a “get-rich-quick” system.

 In other words, the system is nothing but a slimy SCAM!

-But before digging into this review – If you’re sick of fraudsters, and looking for a legit way to make sustainable money online…
+Before digging into this review – If you’re sick of fraudsters, BUT looking for a LEGIT way to make sustainable money online…

 ‘CCC’ is nothing but a web-hosting dud created by “Josh Owens” (real name “Tim Atkinson”) who is known for committing fraud on the internet through various other programs: